pranshi-20/Face-Mask-Detection/README.md

 We can also use a simple convolutional neural network model but we MobileNetV2 since it is computationally efficient.

 ## Dataset
-I download the dataset from the drive link on this github profile. https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/README.md
+I downloaded the dataset from the drive link on this github profile. https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/README.md

 ## References-